We Will Find Solutions Together

 Arrange for second opinions.

-Should I seek out a Therapist/Counselor or a Life Coach
+Should I seek out a Therapist/Counselor or a Mentor

-Naturally, the decision to seek out a therapist or a life coach is a very personal one.
-Although life coaches and therapists occasionally help clients with similar problems, their work is not the same.
+Naturally, the decision to seek out a therapist or a mentor is a very personal one.
+Although mentors and therapists occasionally help clients with similar problems, their work is not the same.
 In order to get the right kind of professional expertise, it is crucial to know which kind of guidance will serve you best.
-Life coaching isn’t simply a watered-down version of therapy.
-It is a dynamic discipline designed to help motivate and inspire people to achieve more than they believe is possible.
+Mentoring isn’t simply a watered-down version of therapy.
+It is a close personal relationship designed to help motivate and inspire people to achieve more than they believe is possible.

-A life or career coach would be able to offer guidance:
+A Mentor such as Tom Vachet would be able to offer guidance:

 Clarifying and achieving personal and professional goals